t2013anurag/ScikitLearn-Machine-Learning/README.md

 Using Scikit Learn to train classifiers.

+    Directory : apples-oranges
     Program 1 : Apples and Oranges
     Classifier to predict the apple and oranges based on the feature table.

+Now vizualizing the IRIS dataset : https://en.wikipedia.org/wiki/Iris_flower_data_set?utm_campaign=chrome_series_decisiontree_041416&utm_source=gdev&utm_medium=yt-annt

+    Directory : iris-data-vizualization
+    Program 1 : 1.dataset-view (to just view rows i.e features and results)
+    Program 2 : 2.Preparing-Training-Data-Classifier (preparing the training classifier and testing it on the data to predict the results and comparing it with test data to measure the efficiency)
+    Program 3 : 3.Final-Prediction-with-vizualization (Source code of Program 2 with the vizualization in pdf)